britalmeida/push_to_talk/README.md

 In a terminal, list audio devices with `arecord -l`.
 Example output:
 ![arecord example output](docs/arecord_output.png)

-In this case, there is only one device and "0" is the nummer to use.
+In this case, there is only one device and "0" is the number to use.

 In Blender's `Sequencer` view, check the recoding configuration in the sidebar panel.
 ![UI panel](docs/panel.png)